corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 **Options**

 `-n, --new-password[=<newPassword>]`
 New password.
-Leave `-p` without a value to enter your password on the next line.
+Leave `-n` without a value to enter your password on the next line.
 This prevents your password being visible in the command line history.

 ``-p, --password[=<password>]``
 Current password.
 Leave `-p` without a value to enter your password on the next line.
 This prevents your password being visible in the command line history.